apache/trafficserver/doc/developer-guide/api/functions/TSSslSecret.en.rst

 TSSslSecretGet
 **************

-Get the data associated with a secret name specified in the config.
+Get the data associated with a secret name specified in the config.  **Note:** this function is deprecated, it is not thread safe.
+It will be replaced with a thread-safe function in Release 10.

 Synopsis
 ========